PavKmiec/Helpers/README.md

 # Helpers
-Collection of utilities, scripts for use withing various projects.
+Collection of utilities, scripts for use within various projects.

 Folders: